niklasr22/BrightIntosh/README.md

 ## Contributing

-If you have any ideas, enhancements or proposals, feel free to open an issue or a pull request!
+If you have any ideas, enhancements or proposals, feel free to open an issue!